wokwi/wokwi-docs/docs/gdb-debugging.md

 ---
-title: GDB Debugging
+title: GDB Debugging (Advanced)
-sidebar_label: Debugging
+sidebar_label: GDB Debugging
 ---

 GDB is a powerful source code debugger.
-You can use it to debug your Arduino code in Wokwi.
+You can use it to debug your Arduino and Raspberry Pi Pico code in Wokwi.

 ## Running GDB in Wokwi